-In 2021, KMH formulated the "Kunming Tongren Hospital Medical Ethics Evaluation Plan", which is assessed at the end of each year.
+In 2021, KMH formulated the "Kunming Tongren Hospital Medical Ethics Evaluation Plan" (昆明同 仁醫院德醫評價方案), which is assessed at the end of each year.
 The plan is to ensure the integrity and self-discipline of the entire hospital and the construction of a "clean" hospital.
+In 2022, KMH required the medical department, nursing department, medical engineering department, pharmacy department, marketing management department, medical insurance office and operations management department to conduct regular self-inspection and submit self-inspection and self-correction reports on time.

-During the Year, there was no concluded legal case or non-compliance with applicable laws and regulations noted within our Group.
+During the Year, there was no concluded legal case or non-compliance with applicable laws and regulations noted within the Group.